Super-Gaussian Decay of Exponentials: A Sufficient Condition: The Case of Measurable Seminorms

 \subsection{Acknowledgements}

-B.H. thanks Daan van Dijk for pointing him to the survey \cite{vanNeerven.2010}.
-B.H. and J.Z. thank David Hasler for valuable discussions on the topic.
+B.H. and J.Z. thank Daan van Dijk and David Hasler for valuable discussions on the topic.
 D.W.J. and J.Z. were supported by the Deutsche Forschungsgemeinschaft (DFG) under Grant No. 406116891 within the Research Training Group RTG 2522/1.
 J.Z. was further supported by the DFG under Grant No. 398579334 (Gi328/9-1).